 Additional degree expansion occurred as a result of the 2007 UNC Tomorrow strategic plan as "campuses were charged with finding new ways to respond to current and future state needs and to the educational needs of enrolled students."
 This represented a change in policy and practice that allowed campuses to explore multiple options when responding to public, economic, and social indicators.
-UNC Policy 400.1 on Academic Program Planning, the policy that governs decisions on academic programs and the program productivity review, states the policy thusly: "Campuses shall continue to have a lead role in identifying academic program needs and in formulating proposals to meet those needs."
+Section 400.1 of the UNC Policy Manual on Academic Program Planning, the policy that governs decisions on academic programs and the program productivity review, states the policy thusly: "Campuses shall continue to have a lead role in identifying academic program needs and in formulating proposals to meet those needs."